MohauNkepane/my-flask-api/README.md

 # my-flask-api

 Very much in development<br />
-The aim is to become the middle man between firestore and the front-end of app will be dealing books from freelance writers.<br />
+The aim is to become the middle man between firestore and the front-end of an app will be dealing books from freelance writers.<br />

 # My Endpoints
 '/'   ==== For getting all the stored books<br />